 It was meant to be a short one but alas another 4km is clocked up.
-As usual when Sam and I get out for a walk together, we went exploring the neighbourhood and looking at houses we would love to even consider owning one day.
+I once again went exploring the neighbourhood and looked at houses I would love to even consider owning one day.
 Get your Google Streetview man down “The Highway” in Sutton SM2.
-To us, these places look like absolute palaces.
+To me, these places look like absolute palaces.
 I reckon we’re looking at £1-1.5M a shot here, maybe more.
 It’s bizarre to think that there is such a pay/lifestyle contrast in such a small area around where I live – when I think of this kind of money I picture country estates or penthouses.
 Green-eyed like you wouldn’t believe!

 I have just given away one road on the map that I don’t live on.
 Or have I?
 Maybe I am bluffing.
 Maybe.
 Heh.